 West Central Weber had an estimated 1,575 single-family dwellings in 2019.
-This is up from 1,318 in 2003, and 1,419 in 2010.
-2022 County Assessor data shows that the area currently has 1,696 single-family dwellings, which means between 2010 and 2022 the area grew by approximately 23 dwelling units per year.
-At this rate, the area will have approximately 2,340 dwelling units by 2050.
+This is up from 1,318 in 2003.
+County Assessor data shows that the area currently has 1,719 single-family dwellings.
+It is projected that there will be 2,086 dwellings by 2050.
+However, as detailed in the population section of this chapter, it's reasonable to be watchful for much faster growth trends.
+If job growth and household size remains relatively constant in the area, then at some point in the future it's not unreasonable to foresee 150 to 250 new dwelling units added to the area annually.
+On a linear projection, this indicates that there may be as many as 5,700 to 9,500 dwelling units in West Central Weber by the year 2060.

-However, as with population trends, this rate of growth may not be portraying a complete story about the future of the area.
-Based on population increases and median household size, the neighboring West Haven City grew approximately 218 dwellings per year over this same 12 year period.
-If job growth and household sizes remain relatively constant in the area, then at some point in the future it's not unreasonable to foresee 100 to 220 new dwelling units added to the area annually.
-Projected out to 2050, there could be as many as 4,500 - 8,000 dwelling units in West Central Weber.
+Commented [E1]:

-&lt;sup>8 2019 American Community Survey.
+Owner-Occupied Renter-Occupied

-&lt;sup>9 2003 West Central Weber General Plan.
+Vacant

-&lt;sup>10 2010 Weber County Assessor's Data.
+[Insert here: Chart X West Central Weber Housing Projections showing variance between existing linear growth trends versus trends found in adjacent city]